kubestellar/kubestellar/docs/content/direct/examples.md

 ```

 where the `-t host` option specifies a control plane of type `host`.
-You can only create on control plane of type `host`.
+You can only create one control plane of type `host`.

 In this example, we use the helm chart method to install the kubestellat controller manager for the
 hosting cluster so that we can pass additional startup options.